FRAME (SERIAL) NUMBERS

 H462868: 1946, 2,868th frame.

 1951 to 1961.
-In 1951 the system was changed.
-'H' replaced all but the last digit of the year (195)1, so H1 stood for 1951.
-For 1952, the prefix was 'E2'; the first 49 frames for 1953 had a 'T2' prefix, the last frame with this code being T24508--the 4,508th frame counting from August 1935; as before, the last four digits carried on the production sequence numbering.
+In 1951 the date prefix was changed.
+'H' replaced all but the last digit of the year (195)1: H1 stood for 1951, thereby overlapping with H1 for January 1940; hence, the production sequence number determines definitive chronology for this series of frame numbers.
+For 1952, the prefix was 'E2'; the first 49 frames for 1953 had a 'T2' prefix, the last frame of this series being T24508--the 4,508th frame counting from August 1935; as before, the last four digits carried on the production sequence numbering.
 Apparently, Hetchin intended to carry on with C, H, I, N, and S prefixes.
 However, after T24508, the sequence carried on from frame number H24509, and subsequent 1950s frames all had 'H2' prefixes (although a few frames are known from this period without the leading 'H').
 This carried on until the end of 1961.

-E24114: 1952; H26955, 1957 or 8.
+E24125: 1952; H26955, 1957 or 8.

 H28112, 1960.

 1962 to 1969.
-In 1962 a new system was introduced consisting of 4 digits: the first digit indicates the last digit of the year (2 for 1962, 3 for 1963, etc.).
+Hyman died in 1961; Alf took over the business and implemented a new numbering system consisting of 4 digits: the first digit indicates the last digit of the year (2 for 1962, 3 for 1963, etc.).
 The last 3 digits represent the production sequence number which restarted at 1 in 1962.
 The sequence was started at 2001 (first frame, 1962), and ran until approx. 3360 at the end of 1963; after that, the production sequence number was restarted at 1 each year, 4001 (for 1964), 5001 (1965), 6001 (1966), 7001 (1967), 8001 (1968), 9001 (1969).

 H3259: 1963, 259th frame counting from 1962.